pivotal/docs-tap/scc/ootb-supply-chain-testing-scanning.md

-With the ScanPolicy and ScanTemplate objects, with the required names set, submitted to the same namespace where the Workload will be submitted to, we're ready to submit our Workload.
+With the ScanPolicy and ScanTemplate objects, with the required names set, submitted to the same namespace where the Workload will be submitted to, you're ready to submit your Workload.

-Regardless of the workflow being targgeted (local development or gitops), the Workload configuration details are the same as in Out of The Box Supply Chain Basic, except that we mark the Workload as having tests enabled.
+Regardless of the workflow being targeted (local development or gitops), the Workload configuration details are the same as in Out of The Box Supply Chain Basic, except that you mark the Workload as having tests enabled.

 For instance: